How to Code Your ResNet from Scratch in Tensorflow?

 ResNet-34 Structure and Code

 Now let us follow the architecture in Fig 6. and build a ResNet-34 model.
-While coding this block we have to keep in mind that the first block, of every block in the ResNet will have a Convolutional Block followed by Identity Blocks except the conv2 block.
-For example, in the architecture mentioned in Fig 6. the conv3 block has 4 sub-blocks.
-So, the 1st sub-block will be Convolutional Block, which will be followed by 3 Identity Blocks.
-For reference, you can go back and look at Fig 1. where the solid black lines represent an Identity Block.
+While coding this block, we must remember that the first block of every block in the ResNet will have a Convolutional Block followed by Identity Blocks except the conv2 block.
+For example, in the architecture mentioned in Fig 6. the conv3 block has four sub-blocks.
+So, the 1st sub-block will be the Convolutional Block, followed by 3 Identity Blocks.
+For reference, you can see Fig 1. where the solid black lines represent an Identity Block.
 The dotted black line represents a Convolutional Block.

-We will now combine the Identity and Convolutional Blocks that we coded earlier to build the ResNet-34.
-So, now let’s code this.
+We will combine the Identity and Convolutional Blocks we coded earlier to build the ResNet-34.
+So, let’s code this now.

 def ResNet34(shape = (32, 32, 3), classes = 10):